Redux Resource

 Reset

 The reset plugin allows you to remove all of the data in a slice, effectively "resetting" it.
-You may optionally scope the resetting to affect a single list or request object.
+You may optionally scope the resetting to affect a single or .

 First, you need to register this plugin for any slice that needs it.